Base camp in Spitsbergen during Winter

 • Who are arctic adventures for?

 Anyone who is looking for their next challenge!
 Our travellers range from 16 to 80 years old and from weekend trekkers to experienced adventurers.
 Our trips are designed for people who want to become part of an arctic expedition and are willing to be part of the team, contributing to the running of the expedition.
-If you are looking for a true arctic wilderness experience, then this is the trip for you.

 • What kayaking experience is needed?